Lithuania jails Soviet defense minister for 1991 crackdown

-VILNIUS, Lithuania (AP) — A Lithuanian court has found the Soviet Union’s last defense minister guilty of war crimes for his role in a violent crackdown on the Baltic country’s independence move 28 years ago.
+VILNIUS, Lithuania (AP) — A Lithuanian court on Wednesday found the Soviet Union’s last defense minister guilty of war crimes for his role in a violent crackdown on the Baltic country’s independence move 28 years ago.

-The Vilnius Regional Court on Wednesday sentenced 94-year-old Dmitry Yazov in absentia to 10 years in prison.
+The Vilnius Regional Court sentenced 94-year-old Dmitry Yazov in absentia to 10 years in prison.

 He and 66 other Soviet-era officials were on trial for the violence that left 14 people dead and hundreds injured when Soviet troops stormed a television tower and an adjacent building in Vilnius on Jan.
 13, 1991.